Rajpratik71/Mininet-wiki/BGP-Path-Hijacking-Attack-Demo.md

 ## Step 1
 1. Ensure you have a Mininet installation.
 2. `git clone git@bitbucket.org:jvimal/bgp.git`
-3. `cd ~/bgp`
+3. `cd bgp`
-4. Start the bgp experiment and wait for the Mininet prompt as shown below:
+4. Start the bgp experiment and wait for the Mininet prompt by running the python command as shown below:

 ```
 mininet@mininet-vm:~/bgp$ sudo python bgp.py